Review for Requiem for the Innocents:

 July 4, 2016

 Every now and then you run across a book that affects you to your very core.
-It was that way with me when I read Lisa Lickel’s book, Innocents Pray.
+It was that way with me when I read Lisa Lickel’s book, Requiem for the Innocents.

 Liberty Davis (more affectionately known as Libby), an avid artist who runs her craft and art business from a studio inside her home, is fighting the gnawing in the back of her mind that her cancer may have returned.
 Passing it off as a strained muscle from walking the beach of her Wisconsin home, she ignores it and tries to hide it for as long as she can.
 However, her companion and nurse, Nona sees right through her façade and calls her husband Vic home from his missions work abroad.